dylannirvana/gridorderapp/mern/neworder/README.md

 ## TODO:

+App.js basically holds the layout.
+ProductFeed input passes event.target to the uploadHandler, parses the CSV into JSON. _item_ is the array object that needs to be  rendered in Bootstrap Grid and interated through, and accessible to Packery <br>

+Props and state needs to be added to do the following.
+Please refer to Issue #38. <br>

-Render items object from uploadHandler in Grid
+1. Render items object from uploadHandler in Grid
-Iterate over object in Bootstrap .row .col-md-4
+2. Iterate over object in Bootstrap .row .col-md-4
-Make sure that Packery and Draggabilly have access to .grid .grid-item
+3. Make sure that Packery and Draggabilly have access to .grid .grid-item

 ## Learn More